RezaT4795/rezat4795.github.io/docs/onboarding/SelectLanguage.md

    Arabic, Chinese, German(Deutsch), Hindi, Japanese, Persian(Farsi), Portuguese, Russian, Spanish, Turkish

    #### NOTE
-   If the user have chosen "8-12" age group on previous page, they won't be navigated to "Learning goal" page and will directly go to "Pick Topics" page.
+   If the user have chosen "8-12" age group on the "Select Age Group" page, they won't be navigated to "Learning goal" page and will directly go to "Pick Topics" page.